mit-ll-ai-technology/maite/docs/source/how_to/named_evaluation.rst

 Use Registered Models, Datasets, and Metrics
 ============================================

-The toolbox includes a list of of registered models, datasets, and metrics that can be found at the top level of the toolbox.
+The MAITE includes a list of of registered models, datasets, and metrics that can be found at the top level of the MAITE.

 .. code-block:: python

-    from jatic_toolbox import MODEL_REGISTRY, DATASET_REGISTRY, METRIC_REGISTRY
+    from maite import MODEL_REGISTRY, DATASET_REGISTRY, METRIC_REGISTRY

     print(MODEL_REGISTRY.keys())
     print(DATASET_REGISTRY.keys())